Frank Hatheway Papers

-Frank Hatheway came to Tallahassee from New Brunswick, Canada, in the late 1830s, probably for his health.
-He was an accountant or bookkeeper.
+Frank Hatheway was born in 1817 in New Burnswick, Canada.
+He came to Tallahassee in the late 1830s and was an accountant or bookkeeper.
 He was first associated with James Gamble who was in the merchantile business.
 Later he was associated with James Kirksey, a wealthy merchant of Tallahassee (this is the Mr. K in Hatheway's diary).

-He was married in Tallahassee on March 18, 1846 to Miss Fanny Morris de Vere, sister of Mrs. John Louis DeMilly (the Mrs. D of the diary).
+He was married in Tallahassee on March 18, 1846 to Miss Fanny Agetha Morris de Vere, sister of Mrs. Maria Louise "Eliza" DeMilly (the Mrs. D of the diary).
 Later memebers of the family are Miss Mary Lamar Davis, Mrs. Nellie Davis Ragsdale, and Mrs. Louise Clark Fain - all great nieces of Hatheway.

 From Tallahassee, Hatheway went to Newport, Florida and was there associated with Daniel Ladd in the shipping business.
-Here his only child, Julia, died from yellow fever in 1853.
+His death occured in 1849.
+His only child, Julia, died from yellow fever in 1853.

 Language of Materials